3/22/08 Escorts Speak Out in Outrage About ABC Prostitution Program

 jadedjinx

-I notice that Diane Sawyer had an easy time expressing tender feelings for the
+I notice that Diane Sawyer had an easy time expressing tender feelings for

-money?”
+someone for money?”
 What she’s doing isn’t BAD, Diane.
 It’s just business.
-And it’s none of

-YOUR business.
+And it’s none of YOUR business.
 That woman doesn’t need your anything, Diane.
-God bless the child

-that’s got her own.
+God bless the child that’s got her own.

 Posted by: